 For years, employees from a number of Fortune 500 companies have been subjected to the tyranny of the annual review.
 According to the Human Capital Institute, the annual performance review is the second most disliked work activity by managers, after firing employees.
-Morgan Stanley, the American multinational financial services corporation, announced that it would be removing the long used 5 point scale to determine employee performance, and replacing it with a system whereby supervisors will be asked to pick words that describe each employee.
-This comes at a time when banks are attempting to make big changes to accommodate the professional desires of the millennial generation, who are increasingly seeing Silicon Valley, as increasingly prestigious career options.
+Morgan Stanley, the American multinational financial services corporation, announced that it would be removing its long used 5 point scale to determine employee performance, and replacing it with a system whereby supervisors will be asked to pick words that describe each employee.
+This comes at a time when banks are attempting to make big changes to accommodate the professional and workplace desires of the millennial generation who increasingly favor unconventional Silicon Valley over traditional Wall Street.

 The Wall Street Challenge